-III.
-Policies and Procedures Governing Non-Tenure-Track Appointments and Reappointments in Academic Departments and Programs
+Policies and Procedures Governing Non-Tenure-Track Appointments and III.
+May 2023 Reappointments in Academic Departments and Programs April 2025

-A. General Procedures
+Α. General Procedures

-Except as modified in subsections B (lecturers and senior lecturers), C (visiting faculty), and D (language instructors) below, the following shall apply to all lecturers, senior lecturers, visiting faculty, language instructors, and other non-tenure-track faculty in academic departments and programs.
+Except as modified in subsections B (lecturers and senior lecturers) and C (visiting faculty) below, the following shall apply to all lecturers, senior lecturers, visiting faculty, and other non-tenure-track faculty in academic departments and programs.